Kursenieki language: Influences and vocabulary

-The Kursenieki language was influenced by Old Prussian, Low German, High German and the Samogitian dialect successively, and by the end of the 18th century new Curonian dialects had formed, with the dialect of the Curonian Spit being notably distinct, due to its isolation from the mainland.
-A Kursenieki vocabulary published in 1927 shows that 60% of Curonian words were the same as Latvian, 26% were loanwords from German, from either Low German or High German, and 13% from Lithuanian dialects.
+The Kursenieki language was influenced by Old Prussian, Low German, High German and the Samogitian language successively, and by the end of the 18th century new Curonian dialects had formed, with the dialect of the Curonian Spit being notably distinct, due to its isolation from the mainland.
+A Kursenieki vocabulary published in 1927 shows that 60% of Curonian words were the same as Latvian, 26% were loanwords from German (either Low German or High German), and 13% were borrowed from Lithuanian dialects.
 The Kursenieki language was mutually intelligible with Latvian, especially its southwestern dialects.

 History

 Before World War II, the Kursenieki language was a sociolect of Curonian fishermen of the Curonian Spit.
 In other spheres of everyday life, Kursenieki used German of their surrounding environment.
 The events of the first half of the 20th century and the Soviet annexation of East Prussia led to the near extinction of the language, making it severely endangered.
 Several remaining native speakers live in Germany, having been expelled in the ethnic cleansing that took place in East Prussia after World War II.

 Several pages of sample texts in Kursenieki language are included in the 1888 monograph Über die Sprache der preussischen Letten by Adalbert Bezzenberger and the 1927 monograph Kursenieku valoda by Juris Plāķis, where they describe the language spoken by the inhabitants of the Curonian Spit.

 There is a 2002 documentary film Tarp aštuonių vėjų ("Amidst Eight Winds") by Arvydas Barysas about the endangered Kursenieki language.
 The film, introducing the Curonian Spit, speaks about three brothers Sakutis (plural: Sakučiai) who had moved from the Spit to Sweden about 60 years ago, but still speak "kuršiškai".
-In 2005 the film won the Best Overall Production Award at the second European Heritage Film Festival in Toblach (Italy) under the patronage of Europa Nostra.
+In 2005, the film won the Best Overall Production Award at the second European Heritage Film Festival in Toblach (Italy) under the patronage of Europa Nostra.

+Phonology

+The phonology of the Kursenieki language reflects its Baltic roots while exhibiting unique traits shaped by isolation, bilingualism, and generational variation.
+Key features include syllable structure, stress patterns, pitch accent, vowel behavior, diphthong dynamics, and consonantal shifts.

+Syllables

+Kursenieki syllables are typically closed, following Baltic phonotactic norms.
+Syllable length is determined by vowel quantity rather than etymology.
+Final unstressed syllables often shorten, and diphthongs are treated as long syllables regardless of their components.
+Monosyllabic forms frequently arise from vowel reduction or uninflected usage.

+Stress

+Stress typically falls on the first syllable, inherited from Latvian dialects.
+Exceptions occur in compounds, loanwords, and suffixes.
+Personal and place names also show variable stress.
+These patterns reflect historical contact with Lithuanian and German, as well as internal morphological shifts.

+Pitch accent

+Kursenieki retains a two-way pitch accent system: continuous and non-continuous.
+Continuous pitch is common in stressed syllables and compound words, while non-continuous pitch often appears in diphthongs and suffixes.
+Speaker variation affects clarity, with Lithuanian-influenced speakers articulating broken tones more distinctly.
+Minimal pair studies confirm the phonemic role of pitch accent, which also shifts with sentence intonation.